airmetal/salt-dimensiondata/README.md

 	salt-cloud -c ~/.salt/etc/salt -m ~/.salt/etc/salt/cloud.maps.d/didata-web-centos.conf -l debug

-### Provisioning in parallel (-P flag) is NOT supported
+### Creating a new VLAN and multiple VM's in parallel (-P flag) is NOT supported
 Currently creating a new Network Domain or Vlan is not supported.
 Nodes/servers **MAY** work but there is no gaurantee, especially if configuring over public/external network.
-This is due to inability to issue concurrent operations on a shared network resource in Cloud Control.
-You may want to pre-create the Network Domain and Vlan prior to creating the nodes, in which case you can use the **-P** flag; otherwise you can issue the command as shown above to issue operations serially.
+Although retrying the samr command should create the remaining VM's if there was a failure on the first run during VLAN creation.
+This is due to inability to issue concurrent operations on a shared network resource (VLAN) in Cloud Control.
+You can also pre-create the Network Domain and Vlan prior to creating the nodes, in which case you can use the **-P** flag; otherwise you can issue the command as shown above to issue operations serially.

 ### Deleting network resources are not supported with (-d) flag
 The driver does not remove the network resources created during provisioning with the **-d** flag.
 Only the nodes/servers are removed.

 ### Provision on same VLAN (Private Network) as Salt Master
-Review the sample
+Review the sample :

- **~/.salt/etc/salt/cloud.profiles.d/didata-web-na12.conf**
+	~/.salt/etc/salt/cloud.profiles.d/didata-web-na12.conf

 The property **ssh_gateway=private_ips** is required to ensure once the servers are provisioned the Salt Master can bootstrap the nodes(servers)

 ### Create a new VLAN